 For her performance as the female lead, alongside Mark Rylance, in Farinelli & the King, she was nominated for Best Supporting Actress at the Olivier Awards 2016 and won the Clarence Derwent Award 2016.
 In 2018 she reprised her role in the Broadway transfer at the Belasco Theatre.

 She was also nominated for the Ian Charleson Award in 2010 for her portrayal of Gwendolen in The Importance of Being Earnest at the Royal Lyceum in Edinburgh.

-Melody recently appeared in an episode of BBC’s Call The Midwife, and recently read Katherine May’s Wintering for Radio 4.
+She has appeared in an episode of the BBC’s Call The Midwife, and recently read Katherine May’s Wintering for Radio 4.

 Reviews for 'The Strange Undoing of Prudencia Hart'

 Reviews are in for The Strange Undoing of Prudencia Hart.
 Melody Grove plays the lead in the production, which is playing at the McKittrick Hotel in New York, until the end of January 2017.